hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

    specifically, they don't render Scene Strips, instead using the preview's :doc:`shading mode </editors/3dview/display/shading>` (which is initially Solid).

-   To output a video where the Scene Strips are rendered, use the *Render* menu in the topbar, or change :menuselection:`Sidebar --> View --> Scene Strip Display --> Shading` to *Rendered*.
+   To output a video where the Scene Strips are rendered, use the *Render* menu in the top-bar, or change :menuselection:`Sidebar --> View --> Scene Strip Display --> Shading` to *Rendered*.
    The latter option is only available if the Video Sequencer is in the *Preview* or *Sequencer & Preview* mode.